APEL – Assessment of Prior Experience and/or Learning

 - Work experience, both within and outside of the professional animal industry

-- Unassessed learning e.g. conferences, webinars, reading and courses
+- Unassessed learning eg conferences, webinars, reading and courses

-APEL is a recognised way to progress all learners into and through higher education or to meet a professional standard.
 Currently Animal Trainers (ATs) and Animal Training Instructors (ATIs) have their K&Us assessed by the Practitioner Organisation (PO)/Assessing Organisation (AO).
 Animal Behaviour Technicians (ABTs) and Clinical Animal Behaviourists (CABs) can have their K&U assessed via APEL by the ABTC.